dpar39/ppp/README.md

 Clone this repo somewhere in your computer.
 Then run scripts _build.linux64.sh_ or _build.win64.bat_ depending on your platform.
 This will take a while because third party libraries such as _OpenCV_, _Poco_ and _GMock_ are built from source code.
 If everything goes well the install directory (e.g. install_release_x64) should contain the addon module (_addon.node_) and a _test.js_ that can be edited for testing.

-Edit _test.js_ and set the path of the input picture you would like to process.
+- Edit _test.js_ and set the path of the input picture you would like to process.
 Feel free to edit the printing definition to your needs.
-At the moment it is configured for the US Passport standard (2"x2" with face height to
+By default, it is configured for the US Passport standard (2" x 2" with face length of 1.1875" and eyes to picture bottom distance of 1.25").
+The output size is 4" x 6" with 300dpi resolution.
-Run a terminal and change directory to your install directory
+- Run a terminal and change directory to your install directory, then run _node_ _test.js_

 # Usage